SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesBeforeSaveSelection.md

 # SalesBeforeSaveSelection (1010)

 Called before selection is saved.
-EventData contains all variables passed by datahandler in Sales client.
+EventData contains all variables passed by datahandler in the Sales client.

 ## Input values